wrapperband/Tame-Uppermill-FloodRisk/README.md

 From 2016 there are 8 events above that level, 3 being highest recorded levels.

+The recent flood level of the Tame at Uppermill - March 2019 occurred with ~75mm of rain per month.
+In the recent past rain levels for Oldham have been >350mm per Month.
+Viewing the chart of the recent flood it is apparent that any continuation of the rain on that day would have caused a substantial flood, with higher levels than 1m (0.9m warning).

+It was only through abnormal luck and weather that the recent flood levels of the Tame at Uppermill  March 2019 did not result serious flooding.

 This proves beyond all doubt that less water is causing the same floods height levels.
 This is an analysis of the Average level - not the Maximum level.
 This indicates the reduction in soak of the river Tame is causing an increased risk and severity of floods.

 **Climate change does not account for river changes**